Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Discussion

-We have here demonstrated that to separate molecules produced by living and non-living systems, Marshall et al.~\cite{Marshall2021} used a linear model to estimate MA (Ai) values from MS2 peak data.
+We have demonstrated that to separate molecules produced by living and nonliving systems, Marshall et al.~\cite{Marshall2021} used a linear model to estimate MA (Ai) values from MS2 (mass spectral) peak data.
 Then, we showed that this linear model (which is the core of the methodology in~\cite{Marshall2021}) is easily replaced by any other model that correlates any metric with the MS2 peak data.

 The authors of Assembly Theory are mistaken in claiming to have been the first to report on the separation of organic from inorganic compounds using complexity measures.
-We reported the separation of organic from inorganic compounds in 2018~\cite{zenil2018} (on a complete database with more than 15\,000 molecules) while they did so in 2021~\cite{Marshall2021} (on a small set of cherry-picked molecules).
+We reported this separation in 2018~\cite{zenil2018} while they did so in 2021~\cite{Marshall2021} (on a small set of molecules).
 In 2018, we also reported connections to selection and evolution~\cite{hernandez2018}, which they did in 2023~\cite{Sharma2023}.
 All this without the hyperbolic claims that have unjustifiably followed Assembly Theory.

-We have here shown that it is possible to build a linear model, with similar predictive performance, to estimate the InChI string lengths of the molecules from MS2 peak data.
-In the end, following the same rationale as the authors of AT, we could claim that LZW (applied on InChI strings) and even the length of InChI strings could be measured experimentally and could also be used to separate molecules produced by living and non-living systems.
-As a matter of fact, their rationale leads us to say that non-living systems do not produce molecules whose estimated InChI string lengths are above 100 characters.
-This is trivially false.
+We have shown here that it is possible to build a linear model, with similar predictive performance, to estimate the InChI string lengths of the molecules from MS2 peak data.

-While some complexity measures may be similar or may overlap in scope or method, as stated in~\cite{kempes2024}, one has to demonstrate any added value or justifiable advantage in predictive or explanatory power of the explicandum.
+Although some complexity measures may be similar or may overlap in scope or method, as stated in~\cite{kempes2024}, one has to demonstrate any added value or justifiable advantage in the predictive or explanatory power of the explanation.
 Assembly Theory is neither predictive nor explanatory.
 The results shown so far are easily reproducible or outperformed, and the alleged explanatory power is based on very empirical results that do not indicate that their peculiar assembly processes are in any way favoured.
 The connections to selection or evolution are only speculative and are based on circular arguments~\cite{abrahao2024}.
+We further provide more examples in this work.

 It cannot be expected that AT will provide any insight into how nature or the universe works that cannot be achieved using other traditional measures already existing that are based on exactly the same ideas and principles.
 AT does not offer any new predictive or explanatory power that could justify claims that AT can unify physics and biology, characterise life on earth and the universe, or revolutionise medicine and drug discovery~\cite{glasgow}.